-- 1. General.
+1. General.
 An employee who receives a full or partial Employer Contribution maintains that eligibility as long as the employee meets the Employer Contribution eligibility requirements, and appears on a State payroll for at least one (1) full working day during each payroll period.
-This requirement does not apply to employees who receive an Employer Contribution while on layoff as described in Section 3.C.1., or while eligible for workers' compensation payments as described in Section 3.C.2. - Unpaid Leave of Absence.
+This requirement does not apply to employees who receive an Employer Contribution while on layoff as described in Section 3.C.1., or while eligible for workers' compensation payments as described in Section 3.C.2.

+- 2. Unpaid Leave of Absence.
 If an employee is on an unpaid leave of absence, then vacation leave, compensatory time, or sick leave cannot be used for the purpose of maintaining eligibility for an Employer Contribution by keeping the employee on a State payroll for one (1) working day per pay period. - 3.
 Special Leaves.
 An employee who is on an approved FMLA leave or on a Voluntary Reduction in Hours as provided elsewhere in this Agreement maintains eligibility for an Employer Contribution.

 Section 4.
 Amount of Employer Contribution.
-For employees eligible for an Employer Contribution as described in Section 3, the amount of the Employer Contribution will be determined as follows beginning on January 1, 2016.
-The Employer Contribution amounts and rules in effect on June 30, 2015 will continue through December 31, 2015.
+The Employer Contribution amounts and rules in effect on June 30, 2017 will continue through December 31, 2017.